 - Blurry vision

 - Weight loss

 “Hunter’s missed diagnosis had a tragic outcome, but his story is not uncommon,” says Lucas.
-“In the US, 40,000 adults and children are diagnosed with Type 1 diabetes each year and it’s estimated that 42% are in DKA at the time of diagnosis.”
+“In the US, 40,000 adults and children are diagnosed with type 1 diabetes each year and it’s estimated that 42 percent are in DKA at the time of diagnosis.”

 Beyond Type 1 has been working to solve this problem of late diagnosis or misdiagnosis.
 To date, their Warning Signs of Type 1 diabetes posters have been distributed to over 22,000 pediatricians’ offices in 18 states across the US.
 These posters have also been distributed throughout New Zealand.
 In partnership with the American Academy Pediatrics Association, this nonprofit is actively working to cover all states in the US, one of which is Missouri where they were recently approved.

-“Despite the challenges that come with Type 1 management,” says Lucas, “Life can be endured.
-People with T1D do thrive and live beyond their diagnosis.
+“Despite the challenges that come with type 1 management,” says Lucas, “Life can be endured.
+People with type 1 diabetes (T1D) do thrive and live beyond their diagnosis.
 The global population should take note of the warning signs, and parents and patients should demand regular screening.
 Medical professionals need to take the extra step when assessing patients and ensure their symptoms aren’t masking something greater.
-While we cannot prevent people from developing Type 1 diabetes (yet), we can stop people from dying due to a missed diagnosis.”
+While we cannot prevent people from developing type 1 diabetes (yet), we can stop people from dying due to a missed diagnosis.”